-When people can take care of their medical needs, it keeps them healthier and more productive and protects them from health-related financial shocks due to a health emergency or treatment for an expensive chronic illness.
-Research also indicates that access to publicly funded coverage can help give potential entrepreneurs the confidence to take the risk of starting a new business.
+When people can take care of their medical needs, it keeps them healthier and more productive and protects them from health-related financial shocks due to a health emergency or treatment for an expensive chronic illness.80 Research also indicates that access to publicly funded coverage can help give potential entrepreneurs the confidence to take the risk of starting a new business.81

 Georgia's Medicaid program now provides critical access to care for about 2 million children, seniors, pregnant women and people with disabilities, yet state lawmakers fail to tap its full benefit.
-Only four states today spend less per Medicaid enrollee than Georgia does, limiting its reach and leaving many unable to access key services.
-Be at also covers very few working-age adults, because lawmakers refused to expand the program under the federal health care law.
-That leaves about 240,000 Georgians stuck in the coverage gap, where they make too little to qualify for current subsides on the marketplace and too much to qualify for Medicaid under Georgia's strict rules.
+Only four states today spend less per Medicaid enrollee than Georgia does, limiting its reach and leaving many unable to access key services.82 It also covers very few working-age adults, because lawmakers refused to expand the program under the federal health care law.
+That leaves about 240,000 Georgians stuck in the coverage gap, where they make too little to qualify for current subsides on the marketplace and too much to qualify for Medicaid under Georgia's strict rules.83

-Expanding Medicaid as most other states did can provide coverage to about 148,000 Georgians in working families.
-It can also create 56,000 additional jobs each year and add \$6.5 billion to the state's economy, according to analysis by Georgia State University.
+Expanding Medicaid as most other states did can provide coverage to about 148,000 Georgians in working families.84 It can also create 56,000 additional jobs each year and add \$6.5 billion to the state's economy, according to analysis by Georgia State University.85

-A full expansion of Georgia's Medicaid program costs an estimated \$136 million a year over the next four years. $^{86}$ And gain health coverage if Georgia expanded Medicaid
+A full expansion of Georgia's Medicaid program costs an estimated \$136 million a year over the next four years.86 And 148,000

+People in working families could gain health coverage if Georgia expanded Medicaid